 Lisa Markey's Story

 Over the years, people have asked me how I got interested in the field of serving adults with developmental disabilities, and my answer is always the same: It was because of my great Aunt Lena.
 She had Down Syndrome, and I absolutely adored her.
 I first began visiting her at Sonoma State Hospital when I was just three years old.
 My grandpa and I would arrive at her "cottage", and she was always there waiting for us in the lobby.
 As soon as she saw me approaching on the walkway, she would bound outside and overwhelm me with hugs and kisses.
 She called me her "Muma Lisa", which was her take on Mona Lisa.
 I can vividly remember how good it felt to be with her and how much fun my grandpa and I would have taking her to Mary's Pizza Shack for the works—salad, pizza and gnocchi.
 I always wished that I could do more with Lena.
-I thought that once I started driving, I might be able to take her to the movies or to my house to stay overnight for instance.
-Sadly, she became ill and died when I was a teenager.
+I had hoped that once I started driving, I might be able to take her to the movies or have her over for a sleepover.
+Sadly, she became ill and died before those dreams could become a reality.

 As a result of my relationship with my aunt, I knew from a very early age that I wanted to work with people with disabilities.
 I wanted to help people with disabilities lead fuller, richer lives but I also wanted more relationships like the one I had with Lena.